oubiwann/lfe-openstack/README.rst

 List of Services
 ----------------

-To get a list of the services provided by Rackspace:
+To get a list of the services provided by an OpenStack cloud:

 .. code:: common-lisp

-    (: lferax-services get-service-catalog auth-response)
+    (: openstack-services get-service-catalog auth-response)

 Service Endpoints